The information content of jet quenching and machine learning assisted observable design: Observable design

 \subsection{Lasso regression}

-Lasso (least absolute shrinkage and selection operator) regression~\cite{doi:10.1137/0907087,10.2307/2346178} is a linear regression model, although unlike regular linear or ridge regression, the Lasso regression will preferentially set many coefficients to zero due to the $\ell_1$ regularization.
-In this way, Lasso serves as a simple form of symbolic regression or feature selection.
+In order to select dominant features of our classifier, we use a simple form of symbolic regression known as Lasso (least absolute shrinkage and selection operator) regression~\cite{doi:10.1137/0907087,10.2307/2346178}.
+Lasso is a linear regression model, although unlike regular linear or ridge regression, Lasso employs an $\ell_1$ regularization, which causes an increasing number of coefficients to vanish as the regularization parameter is increased.
+In this way, Lasso is able to perform feature selection.
 The loss function of the Lasso regression is given by

 Here $||\cdot||_p$ denotes the $\ell_p$ norm, $\vec y$ represents the true labels, $T$ contains the input training data, $\vec{w}$ contains the weights and $\lambda$ is a regularization parameter which determines the level of sparsity of the obtained solution.
 For $\lambda= 0$, we recover the regular linear regression.
 Different than the ridge regression ($\ell_2$ regularization), the Lasso regression forces the sum of the absolute values of the coefficients in $\vec\beta$ to be less than a certain value.